 Rehman’s father, Mr Han, was keen to take us out on a trek the moment we arrived.
 Already hot and with Marie having been sick for so long we tried to explain that short would be ideal but we had the distinct feeling as we headed up to a glacier, on something resembling a goat track through a rocky slope, that his short was not our short.

 He speaks some English and we had good conversations about the mountains surrounding us.
 A true mountain man he has summited a number of peaks, including one of the big nearly 8,000m ones as a porter, meaning he’s effectively climbed it a number of times going back and forth to base camps over the course of 2 months and 22 days.
 At 72 he could clearly still whip our asses over any terrain.

-Then he led us down it and guided us across it.
-There is no path, but with his years of experience he picked out the best route and where he needed to he created one by throwing rocks down small ice faces too big to step down.
+Then he led us down and guided us across it.
+There is no path, but with his years of experience he picked out the best route.
+Where he needed to he created one by throwing rocks down small ice faces too big to step down.
 It was slow going.
 Rocks of a good size that appeared to be bedded in often weren’t when you put your foot on them.
 We took it slowly and carefully and trusted Mr Han would get us across it safely.
 It was an incredible experience to be clambering across a glacier in a remote part of Pakistan’s Karakoram mountains.
-The backdrop was huge mountains in all directions, including the amazing jagged peaks of Passu’s Cathedral Range which at their highest reach 6100m.
+The backdrop was huge mountains in all directions, including 7,284m Passu Peak and the amazing jagged peaks of Passu’s Cathedral Range which at their highest reach 6100m.